doc. Erik Sherman Roraback, D.Phil. (Oxon.)

 - Supervised a Ph.D. thesis on “‘Bartleby, the Scrivener in Contemporary Culture” by Tereza Stejskalová, (M.A. in English and Philosophy, Charles Univ.), Successful viva held 7 June 2017.
 Thesis readers: Prof. Marcel Arbeit, Palacký University, Olomouc and Prof. David L. Robbins, Charles University, Prague.
-2008-17.
-Will graduate.
+2008–17.
+Graduated.

 - Supervised a Ph.D. thesis on materialist aesthetics in Generation X writers from the United States by Melinda Morvay (M.A., the University of Constantine the Philosopher, Nitra, 1999), 2009.
-Has terminated study both for personal reasons and due to new degree requirements.
+Unfinished.

 - Supervised a B.A.-level thesis (Petra Landerová) “Vertiginous Relations in Eugene O’Neill’s Desire Under the Elms & Mourning Becomes Electra”.
 2011–12.
 Graduated.

 - Supervised a B.A.-level thesis (Hana Moravčíková) “The Function of Seymour Glass in the Conceptual and Textual Persona and Fictional Output of J.D.
 Salinger”.
 2011–12.
 Graduated.